 Liz Berry was born in the Black Country and now lives in Birmingham.
-She received an Eric Gregory Award in 2009, an Arvon-Jerwood Mentorship in 2011 and won the Poetry London competition in 2012.
 Her pamphlet The Patron Saint of Schoolgirls was published by Tall Lighthouse in 2010.
-Her poems have appeared in many magazines and anthologies, been broadcast on BBC Radio and recorded for the Poetry Archive.
 Liz’s debut collection, Black Country (Chatto & Windus, 2014), was a Poetry Book Society Recommendation, received a Somerset Maugham Award, won the Geoffrey Faber Memorial Award and won the Forward Prize for Best First Collection 2014.
 Black Country was chosen as a book of the year by The Guardian, The Telegraph, The Mail, The Big Issue and The Morning Star.
+Liz’s poems have been broadcast on BBC Radio, television and recorded for the Poetry Archive.
+She has been a judge for major prizes including The Forward Prizes for Poetry Poetry London and Foyle Young Poets.
+Liz works as a tutor for The Arvon Foundation, Writer’s Centre Norwich and Writing West Midlands.

 Follow Liz on Twitter – https://twitter.com/MissLizBerry